wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-mobile-app.md

 its look and feel.
 This is the responsive web design that is built into Bootstrap.

-To see how the Web app would look without Bootstrap, open *App\_Start\\BundleConfig.cs* and comment out the lines that contain *bootstrap.js* and *bootstrap.css*.
+To see how the web site would look without Bootstrap, open *App\_Start\\BundleConfig.cs* and comment out the lines that contain *bootstrap.js* and *bootstrap.css*.
 The following code shows the last two statements of the `RegisterBundles` method after the change: